 Ryan Holiday, Ego is the Enemy

 The reality is that I did not train differently.
 I skipped many of the long runs.
-Guess what happened – I finished with almost exactly the same time as before.
-I blamed the weather which was a lame excuse.
+Guess what happened—I finished at almost exactly the same time as before.
+I blamed the weather, which was a lame excuse.
 I should have done less talking and more running.
-Classic mistake.
+It was a classic mistake.
 Nowadays, I am better at avoiding this pitfall.
 I try to talk less and do more.
 You should do the same.
-Ego is the enemy.
+The ego is the enemy.

 A true student is like a sponge.
 Absorbing what goes on around him, filtering it, latching on to what he can hold.
 A student is self-critical and self-motivated always trying to improve his understanding so that he can move on to the next topic, the next challenge